 For additional information about aid based on financial need, click here.

 The chart below provides examples; the calculator illustrates awards which will be generally offered to freshmen for 2016-17.
 You can enter your grades into the calculator on a 4.00 scale, on a 100 point scale, or with a letter grade (including a + or - for letter grades).
 If you have any questions or would like to further discuss your academic background in regards to scholarships, please contact the Office of Admissions at 413-782-1321.

 Students who are not eligible for an academic scholarship are considered for a Success Grant, which is not based on financial need.
 These grants range from $6,000 to $10,000 annually or $24,000 to $40,000 over four years.
 The grants are automatically renewed based on maintaining a 2.30 cumulative grade point average, full-time status, and successfully completing at least 24 credits per year.
 The calculator will indicate potential eligibility for these grants.

 Calculate Your 2016-17 Award Now

-Transfer Scholarships are awarded annually to transfer students who enroll with at least 12 transfer credits.
+Transfer Scholarships are awarded annually to full-time transfer students who enroll with at least 12 transfer credits.
 For consideration, students must have at least a 3.00 grade point average from their previous college(s).
 The scholarship is automatically renewed based on maintaining a 2.70 Western New England University grade point average, full-time status, and successfully completing at least 24 credits per year.

-Eligibility for the Phi Theta Kappa and Transfer Scholarships is normally based only on grades for college-level courses, usually referred to as 100-level (or higher) courses.
+Eligibility for the Merit Transfer Scholarships is normally based only on grades for college-level courses, usually referred to as 100-level (or higher) courses.
 A composite college GPA will be calculated for students who attended more than one college.
-Students who have at least a 3.50 GPA will usually be considered for an $11,000 merit scholarship while students whose GPA is 3.00-3.49 will usually be considered for a $8,000 merit scholarship.
+Students who have at least a 3.50 GPA will usually be considered for an $12,000 merit scholarship while students whose GPA is 3.00-3.49 will usually be considered for a $9,000 merit scholarship.
 Students with a 2.50-2.99 GPA will usually be considered for a $7,000 merit award.